John Maynard Keynes: First World War

 The British Government called on Keynes's expertise during the First World War.
-While he did not formally re-join the civil service in 1914, Keynes travelled to London at the government's request a few days before hostilities started.
-Bankers had been pushing for the suspension of specie payments – the gold equivalent of banknotes – but with Keynes's help the Chancellor of the Exchequer (then Lloyd George) was persuaded that this would be a bad idea, as it would hurt the future reputation of the city if payments were suspended before it was necessary.
+While he did not formally rejoin the civil service in 1914, Keynes travelled to London at the government's request a few days before hostilities started.
+Bankers had been pushing for the suspension of specie payments – the gold equivalent of banknotes – but with Keynes's help, the Chancellor of the Exchequer (then Lloyd George) was persuaded that this would be a bad idea, as it would hurt the future reputation of the city if payments were suspended before it was necessary.

 In January 1915 Keynes took up an official government position at the Treasury.
 Among his responsibilities were the design of terms of credit between Britain and its continental allies during the war and the acquisition of scarce currencies.
-According to economist Robert Lekachman, Keynes's "nerve and mastery became legendary" because of his performance of these duties, as in the case where he managed to assemblewith difficultya small supply of Spanish pesetas.
+According to economist Robert Lekachman, Keynes's "nerve and mastery became legendary" because of his performance of these duties, as in the case where he managed to assemble a supply of Spanish pesetas.

 The secretary of the Treasury was delighted to hear Keynes had amassed enough to provide a temporary solution for the British Government.
 But Keynes did not hand the pesetas over, choosing instead to sell them all to break the market: his boldness paid off, as pesetas then became much less scarce and expensive.

 On the introduction of military conscription in 1916, he applied for exemption as a conscientious objector, which was effectively granted conditional upon continuing his government work.

 In the 1917 King's Birthday Honours, Keynes was appointed Companion of the Order of the Bath for his wartime work, and his success led to the appointment that had a huge effect on Keynes's life and career; Keynes was appointed financial representative for the Treasury to the 1919 Versailles peace conference.
 He was also appointed Officer of the Belgian Order of Leopold.